 New York State Evaluation System

-On April 12, 2019, Governor Andrew Cuomo signed Chapter 59 of the Laws of 2019, which amends Education Law §3012-d, which revised the requirements for APPR plans approved by the Department after April 12, 2019.
+On April 12, 2019, Governor Andrew Cuomo signed Chapter 59 of the Laws of 2019, which amends Education Law §3012-d, which revised the requirements for educator evaluation plans approved by the Department after April 12, 2019.
 For additional information regarding these statutory changes, please see the Department’s June field memo.

 As a result, at its May 2020 meeting, the Board of Regents adopted permanent regulations to implement the changes to the evaluation system.
 A copy of the Board of Regents Item and regulations are available on the Board of Regents website.